salsa-trinity/tapm/README.md

 ## Contributing

-If you have any suggestions or questions, please open an issue or make a pull request.
+If you have any suggestions or questions, please open an issue, or make a pull request.

 In the case that you find an exploitable vulnerability, please send an email to <salsa-trinity-wavy@duck.com>